Mass production of LCD displays can start in India in 18-24 months: Innolux | Headlines

 Out of which, ''2,000...will be engineers.
 We will get around 80 to 100 technicians from Innolux to India during this project.
 We will send around 300 engineers to Innolux for training for mass production,'' Yang said.

-Besides Vedanta-Innolux JV, the government has received a USD 8 billion proposal from Israel-based Tower Semiconductors and a multi-billion semiconductor fabrication plant project from Tata Group.
+Besides the display proposal, the government has received a USD 8 billion proposal from Israel-based Tower Semiconductors and a multi-billion semiconductor fabrication plant project from Tata Group.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)